Abadrausar/Rubble-/other/Rubble Readme.txt

 Install:
 ==============================================

 If you have anything in your Dwarf Fortress directory that you want to keep back it up!
-Rubble will delete all your existing raw files, including creature graphics and the DFHack onLoad.init and init.lua files (and maybe a few other things)!
+Rubble will delete all your existing raw files, including creature graphics and the DFHack onLoad.init and init.lua files (and many other things)!
+Anything outside of your "data/init" and "raw" directories should be safe, but just in case...

 Delete or otherwise remove any old Rubble version you may have.
 Extract the new Rubble to "<DF Directory>/rubble".